amitarora15/fluent-bit/README.md

 ```editorconfig
 python3 my_log_generator.py
 ```
-<li>Logs are getting generated and getting monitored and parsed by fluent-bit and passed to console or other downstream system like Kafka or Open search</li>
+<li>Logs are getting generated and getting monitored and parsed by fluent-bit and passed to console or other downstream system like Kafka or Elastic search</li>
 <li>Sample logs generated:</li>

 ```editorconfig